 - Take an anti-itch medicine before bed if you scratch in your sleep.

-- Newer antihistamines cause little or no sleepiness.
-These include fexofenadine (Allegra), loratadine (Claritin, Alavert), cetirizine (Zyrtec), and diphenhydramine (Benadryl).
+- Some antihistamines cause little or no sleepiness, but aren't so effective for itching.
+These include fexofenadine (Allegra), loratadine (Claritin, Alavert), cetirizine (Zyrtec).

 - Coal tar preparations